doordash scooter AllMicro Mobility Model

 Running a Scooter FLEET for DoorDash-Style Delivery

 Everything above scales linearly until you hit your 8th or 10th scooter.
 Then it doesn’t.
-The economics, the operations, and the technology decisions a fleet operator faces are different enough that the rest of this post is written specifically for you if you’re running a delivery operation on this kind of vehicle.
+The economics, the operations, and the technology decisions a fleet operator faces are different enough that the rest of this post is written for you if you’re running a delivery operation on this kind of vehicle.
+If you’re mapping the wider build-out, our guide to scaling a scooter fleet business in the U.S. covers the staffing and unit-economics side in depth.

 Fleet economics change at scale